ankitkumarsharma/angular-mini-projects/README.md

     In this project, we will learn about reactive form CRUD operations with all type of validations, also we'll learn, how we can create custom validations in reactive forms
 - ### Angular Library
     In this project, we'll learn , how we can create angular library and use it in our local project and reusablity of angular library part.
+- ### Dynamic Forms Generations
+    In this project, we'll learn , how we can create angular dynamic forms in multiple way and use it in our local project and reusablity of angular forms part.
+- ### Angular Dynamic Accordian
+    In this project, we'll learn , how we can create angular dynamic accordian without any other web framework like bootstrap and use it in our local project.